V-Model development techniques to design | Dorleco

 5. Record-keeping:

 The method entails producing and maintaining current, comprehensive documentation for the design, requirements, test cases, and test plans.
-This documentation serves as a guide and comprehension tool for the duration of the system.
+Furthermore, this documentation serves as a guide and comprehension tool throughout the system’s lifecycle.
+As a result, it ensures consistency, enhances collaboration, and supports effective decision-making.

 6. Testing and Development in Parallel: